ALPHA INTERNET LIMITED – DATA PRIVACY NOTICE

-The Trusted Third Parties with whom we share your data with fall under one of the parties set our below:
+The trusted third party service providers with whom we share your data with fall under one of the parties set our below:

-- Providers acting as processors based within the EEA who provide IT and System Administration services.
+- Providers acting as processors who provide IT and System Administration services.

 - Professional advisers acting as processors including lawyers, bankers, auditors and insurers who provide banking, insurance and accounting services.

 - Other organisations we work with to deliver our products and services.

 - HM Revenue & Customs, regulators and other authorities acting as processors based in the United Kingdom who require the reporting of processing activities in certain circumstances.